-An agency is not required to appoint a candidate from an underutilized racial or sexual group.
-The appointing authority, on the basis of all relevant factors, which may include the need for the State government's workforce to be composed of qualified persons of each race and sex in proportion to their number in the relevant job markets, is expected to hire on the basis of ability.
+An agency is not required to appoint an unqualified candidate from an underutilized protected group.
+The appointing authority, on the basis of all relevant factors, which may include the goal for the State government's workforce to be composed of qualified persons of each race, ethnicity, and sex representative to their number in the relevant job markets, is expected to hire on the basis of ability.
+Under these procedures, no applicant is to be hired solely on the basis of race, ethnicity, or sex.
+Ultimately, affirmative action and the merit system are two sides of the same coin.
+Both demand that employment and promotion decisions be made on the basis of ability.